-UC Davis has a long tradition of leveraging its academic breadth, quality and diversity in partnership with industry to make research contributions that have significant societal impact.
+UC Davis has a long tradition of leveraging its academic breadth, quality and diversity in partnership with industry to make research contributions that have a significant societal impact.
 Over 35 faculty members, from departments spanning the university, are already a part of the coffee center.

 Some current areas of research interest include: